helenshiyang/helenshiyang.github.io/_projects/BiSeg.md

 ---
 layout: page
-title: Bilingualism and Word Segmentation
+title: Word Segmentation and Multilingualism
 description: examines how experience with more than one languages influences the way people learn to identify words in continuous speech (click to read more)
 img: assets/img/biseg_pic.jpg
 importance: 1